 - Coat a deep rectangular baking dish (I use a pan that is 34cm x 23cm x 5cm) with 1 tablespoon of olive oil and transfer the dough ball to the baking dish.
 Using your fingers, stretch the dough out slightly into a rough rectangular shape.
 There is no need to stretch the dough out to the edges of the pan as the dough will rise and spread.
 Cover the pan with a tea towel and leave the dough to rise in a warm area of your house for 3 - 4 hours.
 If your dough is uncovered there is risk of too much air getting into the dough and creating a dry and crusty layer on top.

 - Preheat the oven to 200 degrees celsius.
 Once the dough has risen, use your fingers to indent or dimple the dough.
-Scatter the garlic confit cloves and rosemary over the dough.
+Scatter the olives and rosemary over the dough.
 Drizzle the dough with 2 tablespoons of olive oil.
 This will help the crust of the dough get golden and crispy when baking.
 Finish off with a sprinkling of flakey sea salt.
 Bake for 20 - 30 minutes or until the dough has developed a golden crust on top.

 - Let the bread slightly cool before removing it from the baking tray.
 Place onto a wire rack.